 A High Interest Savings account is a great way to have someplace to stash your money so it can be readily accessible.
-These days, their rates are pretty much the same as GIC’s so might as well keep them here to avoid a penalty if you withdraw a GIC too early.
+These days, their rates are pretty much the same as GIC’s, so might as well keep your cash here to avoid the penalty you would receive for withdrawing a GIC too early.

 Some people keep loads of money in their chequing account or “savings” account at the bank so they feel good when they withdraw money from the ATM and it tells you your large balance.
 The savings accounts at the bank offers what, 0.3%??
 AND they make you have a minimum balance and ‘ding’ you for using too many transactions.
 These are not savings accounts.
 You want a real one that gives you some substance.

-The rates varied- last year they were pretty good, at 3%, now with the recession going down they range from 0.8% to 2% if you’re lucky.
-The ones with higher rates are usually online, so you’d better be comfortable doing internet banking (which without a doubt, I’m sure you are because you are generation Y)!
+The rates varied – years they were pretty good, at 3%, now with the recession going down they range from 0.8% to 2.1% if you’re lucky.
+The ones with higher rates are usually online, so you’d better be comfortable doing internet banking (which without a doubt, I’m sure you are because you are Generation Y)!
 I think the way that these financial agencies give such high rates is because there is less “administration cost” with internet banking.
 If you notice, the “big banks” HSBC and RBC have lower interest rates.

-I personally use Manulife Bank, it doesn’t give the best interest rate currently (it used to!), but I’ve had it since 2003 and don’t want to bother changing it.
-I like how you can do a preauthorized transfer from your regular bank chequing account to this.
+I personally use Tangerine – an online-only bank (see our Tangerine Review).
+I like how you can do a pre-authorized transfer from your regular bank chequing account to this.
 If I separate it, I’ll be less inclined to dip my grubby fingers in it when I need cash for my frivolous purchases (like my addiction to traveling).

 One great thing is that you can open up a TFSA and keep your high interest saving account in that… to avoid that 100% tax at your marginal rate (which is, by the way, the downside to having too much money in your high interest savings account).
 So with the TFSA, you CAN have your cake and eat it too. =)